U.S. Citizens Returning from Living Abroad

 Welcome home—and take a deep breath.
 Culture shock for returning U.S. expatriates can be significant.
-Not only are there changes, both subtle or substantial, in American culture you’re expected to take in stride, but there are the ways your travel and time spent abroad have changed you and your expectations.
+Not only are there changes, both subtle or substantial, in American culture that you’re expected to take in stride, but there are the ways your travel and time spent abroad have changed you and your expectations.

 When you first left the states to live or work abroad, you may have considered your new habitat’s culture as novel.
 However, more than likely, you adapted and adopted many of that country’s cultural morals, habits, and mannerisms.
 What you didn’t anticipate was the reverse culture shock many expatriates experience returning to the United States from their international assignments.

 As noted, this stopgap policy is designed to protect you until you are able to locate new employment and arrange for your own long-term policy.
-The medical insurance policy, however, allows you to choose the amount of your deductible, coinsurance, length of desired coverage and the doctors and hospitals from which you seek treatment.
-Most importantly, you get peace of mind and medical protection.
+The policy allows you to choose the amount of your deductible, coinsurance, length of desired coverage, and the doctors and hospitals from which you seek treatment.
+Most importantly, you get medical protection.

 International Medicine Versus American Medicine

 Whether you’re returning from Yemen or Scotland, it’s advisable to seek out a physician for a full check-up and physical examination shortly after your return.
 This is of particular importance if you have returned from a second or third-world country with limited formal medical care.
 You may require testing and subsequent treatment for hepatitis, malaria, viral infections and parasitic infestations.